top of page

 1. What do I own?

-Many people underestimate how scattered their wealth has become.
+Many of clients underestimate how scattered their wealth has become.

 The first step of Legacy by Design isn't drafting documents.